KingVerah/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

 ### [12.
 File type](./12-file_type)
 * Write a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script
+The file iamafile will be in the /tmp directory when we will run your script.

 ### [13.
 We are symbols, and inhabit symbols](./13-symbolic_link)
 * Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.